 With the busy day to day life for millions of people, it’s becoming increasingly challenging for people to maintain an optimal nutritional intake.
 For the forecast period ending 2024, the global vitamin supplements market is expected to grow at an impressive CAGR of 8.44% (1).
 E-commerce has played a vital role in this surge as it is estimated that 60% of US consumers refer to the internet for health-related information and buying decisions.
+That is why we took a look at a great debate: amino acids vs protein.

 Protein and amino acid supplements are one of the most popular nutraceutical products, particularly among fitness enthusiasts.
 However, there is a misconception that the two are the same.
 They are complementary yet possess unique traits from each other and have various benefits as well.